Michael97/StackBasedMenuSystem/README.md

 ### Best Practices

 - **Do**:
   - Use the Menu Creation GUI for creating menus, ensuring to select Add to `Menu Initialiser for integration`.
+This will ensure that you have added the newly created menu to the `MenuInitaliser.cs` class.
   - Click Fix References after creating menus for `consistent references`.
+This will iterate through all menus under `Assets/Scripts/MenuStackSystem/Menus` and link them to the references within `MenuInitaliser.prefab`.
 - **Do Not**:
   - Avoid creating menus manually without using `Generate Scripts` and `Generate Prefabs` in the Setup Window beforehand.
 - **Troubleshooting**:
   - If encountering errors, attempt to regenerate scripts and prefabs through the Setup Window.

 ## :bookmark_tabs: System Components

-### Creating a Menu
+### **Creating a Menu**

 This guide walks you through creating a menu in Unity using the StackBasedMenuSystem.
 We'll create a `MainMenu` class as an example.